-Join Richard Harrington for an in-depth discussion in this video Saving a set of actions, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Saving a set of actions, part of Photoshop: Automation.

 As you start to build your own actions or you start to…work with additional third-party actions, you're…going to find some of your favorites.…It's not a bad idea to put them into your own set and then save that set.…Here's how it works.…Remember, you make a set by clicking the Folder icon and then you can name it.…(SOUND)…Anything I drag into that set is going to become available.…If you Alt+drag it'll make a copy.
 You can modify that name as needed.…